wso2/docs-ei/en/micro-integrator/docs/setup/troubleshooting_deployment.md

 However, you must verify this in your system and adjust as necessary depending on your scenario.

-!!! warning

-**Warning** : Reducing the value of this property to a lower value can result in nodes being considered as dead even if they are not.
+> **Warning**: Reducing the value of this property to a lower value can result in nodes being considered as dead even if they are not.
 This results in multiple messages indicating that a node is leaving and rejoining the cluster.

-Do the following steps to configure the maximum time between heartbeats.
+To configure the maximum time between heartbeats:

-1. Create a property file called hazelcast.properties, and add the following property to it.
+1. Open the esb.toml file and add the following configuration:
-    `          hazelcast.max.no.heartbeat.seconds=300         `
-2. Place this file in the
-    `          <PRODUCT_HOME>/repository/conf/         ` directory in
-    all the nodes in your cluster.
+    ```java
+    [config_heading]

+    hazelcast.max.no.heartbeat.seconds= 300
+    ```
-3. Restart the servers.
+2. Restart the servers.